 Experian reports an average credit score of 729 – which is between good and very good – for people who leased cars in 2020.
 It also mentions that those with credit scores below 660 make up a small proportion of people leasing vehicles.
 For these people, dealerships require compensating for the lower score with a higher income, sizable down payment or higher interest rate.

-NerdWallet suggests that people who have credit scores under 680 may have better luck buying a used car than leasing a new one, although you could possibly still qualify to lease if you're willing to pay higher lease payments or settle on a cheaper or older vehicle.
+People who have credit scores under 680 may have better luck buying a used car than leasing a new one, although you could possibly still qualify to lease if you're willing to pay higher lease payments or settle on a cheaper or older vehicle.

 The reason that buying a used car with financing may be easier than leasing is that some dealerships offer in-house loans to people with credit history problems.
 They let you show other financial information that proves you can afford to make regular car payments.

-Income Requirements and Upfront Costs
+Income Requirements & Upfront Costs